Laura and Howard Turley at Audrey’s Wine + Bourbon in Waldo. Photos by Sarah Pope

 “We loved the view from 75th Street,” Howard said.
 “It’s got prominence and it’s right smack dab in the middle of Waldo.”

 Laura loved the back area of the space, which includes an angular wall that adds dimension behind the bar.
-The walls are painted black while velvety vermillion sofas provide comfortable seating.
-Low top and high-top tables will punctuate the lounge, and seating will also be available at the bar.
+The walls are painted black while velvety persimmon sofas provide comfortable seating.
+Low top and high top tables punctuate the lounge and seating is available at the bar.
 A signature piece is a giant Art Deco-inspired light fixture above the bar that dapples the light and lends itself to the 1920s vibe.
 The capacity will hover around 35 people.

 “We’re not trying to be the disco place, the DJ place or the loud music place,” Howard said.
 “We want you to feel like you can make a friend if you come to hang out.”